-Candidates will be revealed online at 07:00 on Friday 25 May after which campaigning will begin.
+A Candidate Reveal event will be held on Friday 2 March to announce the candidates for each position.
+At the end of this event, campaigning will begin.
 No campaigning is permitted before this time.
 To win an election, you need to run a successful campaign to convince the rest of the student body that you're up to the task.